Uniminutoarduino/DSCBlocksV2/README.md

 ## Other files:

-When you download the application see the folder's tree.
+When you download the application (see the folder's tree).
 The following files must be inside of your App folder.

 session.lgdfs